from the vine to the mouth

 It all starts with the harvest

-Carefully selected grapes, the basis of our wines, are harvested and pressed to extract the juice that will be transformed into wine.
+Carefully selected grapes, the foundation of our wines, are harvested and pressed to extract the juice that will be turned into wine.
 At this stage, the juice does not yet contain any alcohol.

 Producers often use a two-stage fermentation process.
 This adds flavour and complexity to the wine.